 Tip: These images use the eraser tool to get that fabulous layered effect.
 We’ve got a great tutorial to show you how to do it.

 Being fit isn’t just about exercise—it’s also about how you eat.
 Fitspo aficionados tend to highlight a holistic approach to healthy living that includes diet, food, and nutritional advice.
 Brightly colored fruits and vegetables, frothy smoothies, grain bowls, and other healthy treats make great imagery for fitspo.

-- The image on the right has a subtle pink overlay on top to make the writing stand out and give the entire image a warm, rosy glow.
+The image on the right has a subtle pink graphic on top to make the writing stand out and give the entire image a warm, rosy glow.

 Yoga, pilates, qigong, and tai chi are also a solid part of the fitspo aesthetic.
 Common shots include people contorted into impressive poses or even just a serene lotus position.
 You don’t have to lift, grunt, and sweat to achieve your fitness goals.
 Mastering one of these ancient forms of exercise could lead you to your ideal body as well as a peaceful mind.

 Tip: Using shapes in your images is a clever way to call attention to the shapes formed by the human body.
 In the image on the right, the angles of the triangle are a nice contrast to the gentle curves of the circle and the text.